Home » Sweets » The Best White Chocolate Chip Cookie Recipe

 • Kosher salt: I like using a slightly coarse kosher salt (not table salt) for this recipe.
 The salt helps to balance out all the sweetness.
 If you only have table salt on hand, reduce the salt in the recipe to 1/4 teaspoon.

-Line two sheet pans with parchment paper and preheat the oven to 375º.
+Line two baking sheets with parchment paper and preheat the oven to 375º.

 Next, heat the butter in the microwave or saucepan until melted.
 Once melted, set aside to cool slightly.